tauheedkhan/docker-staging-production/README.md

-# docker-training
+# Server provisioning using docker
-A cloud guru docker deep dive
+Automated staging and production server provisioning using docker